cath0de-ray/GROUP_E_2026-27/README.md

 ## ⚙️ System Architecture & Workflow
 VITALIS operates on a completely localized, closed-loop pipeline ensuring 100% patient data privacy.

-1. **Acoustic Coupling:** Analog lung sounds are captured via the stethoscope chest-piece and routed through a custom 3D-printed/PVC T-junction.
+1. **Acoustic Coupling:** Analog lung sounds are captured via the stethoscope chest-piece and routed through a T-junction.
 2. **Digital Conversion:** The **INMP441 I2S MEMS Microphone** samples the audio at high fidelity, converting acoustic waves into digital I2S data streams.
 3. **DSP & Feature Extraction:** The **ESP32** buffers the audio in 1000ms windows and calculates Mel Frequency Cepstral Coefficients (MFCC) to isolate the acoustic "fingerprints" of the breath.
 4. **AI Inference:** The extracted features are fed into the quantized TensorFlow Lite / Keras neural network.
-5. **Output UI:** The predicted respiratory state is immediately displayed on the **0.96" I2C OLED**, providing clear triage instructions to the operator.
+5. **Output UI:** The predicted respiratory state is immediately displayed on the **OLED**, providing predictions to operator and patient.

 ---